Appendix H: Constants Derived from First Principles

 Strength: Five independent physical theories converge to identical value:

-"The 0.3% per-operation drift rate ($k_E = 0.003$) emerges as a convergence point across information theory, thermodynamics, biology, computer architecture, and algorithmic information theory.
+"The 0.3% per-boundary-crossing drift rate (k_E = 0.003) emerges as a convergence point across information theory, thermodynamics, biology, computer architecture, and algorithmic information theory.
 This convergence proves the drift rate is not arbitrary but reflects a fundamental law of information processing — specifically, the cost of maintaining semantic meaning when physical substrate and semantic structure diverge.

 Patent examiners cannot reject all five independent derivations as coincidental.
 At minimum, they must acknowledge the constant is theoretically grounded in fundamental physics."